 This method of waste disposal had been going on since the first rest facilities were installed on the first passenger train cars.

 When a train was standing still in a station, the waste simply plopped onto the tracks next to the platform, and either would splash onto an unsuspected passenger or crew member on the platform, or would disgustingly stay on the tracks until it was somehow washed away.
 Thus, the sign, politely imploring a recently relieved passenger to wait until the train was moving to flush.

-One fine Florida day in the 1980s, Amtrak’s Silver Meteor was headed southbound, somewhere between Palatka and DeLand, and crossing over a trestle above a river.
-It happened some fishermen were in a boat, directly beneath the train trestle.
+One fine Florida day in the 1980s, Amtrak’s Silver Meteor was headed southbound, somewhere between Palatka in Putnam County and DeLand in Volusia County, and crossing over a trestle above the St. Johns River.
+It happened some innocent fishermen were in a boat, directly beneath the train trestle.
 Just at the exact moment as a toilet in a passenger train car was above the fishermen in their boat, the toilet was flushed by either a passenger or a crew member.
 The end result was a more generous application of waste upon the unlucky fishermen in the boat than when a pigeon flying overhead in a city happens to relieve itself on an unsuspecting pedestrian.

 The anointed fishermen were neither amused or pleased, and complained to their local authorities that they had been accosted by a passing Silver Meteor.

 Local authorities and those above their official status were all aghast that in these modern times in the 1980s such a vile event could occur.
 Action was taken, a ruckus ensued, and Amtrak ended up in court.
 The fishermen prevailed judicially.